 Conditions which may be linked include subarachnoid hemorrhage, dementia, Parkinson’s disease, cerebrovascular disease, multiple sclerosis, brain stem lesions, and tumors (both benign and cancerous).
 A doctor may wish to order a brain MRI for a patient diagnosed with RBD.
 The benzodiazapine anticonvulsant Klonopin (clonazepam) is the treatment of choice for RBD.
 Melatonin can also be used, with the clonzepem or alone, and Parkinson's Disease drugs are also used in some cases.

-A study of hundreds of idiopathic RBD patients published in the journal Neurology in 2012 concluded that smoking, head injuries, pesticide exposure, and smoking are risk factors.
+A study of hundreds of idiopathic RBD patients published in the journal Neurology in 2012 concluded that head injuries, pesticide exposure, and smoking are risk factors.
 Animal research has indicated that the GABA-A and GABA-B systems are part of what causes skeletal muscle paralysis in REM.
 By blocking molecular receptors, researchers were able to produce mice that demonstrate RBD symptoms.

 The vast majority of patients afflicted by RBD are older men, over age 45, although women and children as young as 10 years old have been diagnosed.
 Patients with RBD have a physiological loss of normal skeletal muscle atonia most people experience during REM sleep.
 Furthermore RBD has been linked to a number of other neurological conditions.